 By long-distance bus

 Unacquainted women and men are not usually allowed to sit next to each other, and you may be asked to switch your assigned seat to accommodate this convention.
-If you buy your ticket at a sales office in the centre you should ask about free servis (service) transfer buses to the otogar, especially if (as most now are) it’s located a few kilometres out of town.
-These buses will often also take passengers from otogars into town centres, but this is a more erratic system.
-The country’s two premium coach companies are Ulusoy and Varan.
+If you buy your ticket at a sales office in the centre of town, ask about free servis (service) transfer buses to the otogar, especially if (as most now are) it’s located a few kilometres out.
+These buses will often also take passengers from otogars into town centres, but that system is more erratic.
+Of the country’s two premium coach companies, Ulusoy (w ulusoy.com.tr) and Varan (w varan.com.tr), Ulusoy offer by far the most comprehensive network.
 Their seats are more comfortable than most and they don’t segregate single passengers by sex.
-Kamil Koç and Pamukkale are two of the best standard outfits, in that order of preference.
+Both have online booking systems in English.
+Kamil Koç (w kamilkoc.com.tr) and Pamukkale (w pamukkaleturizm.com.tr) are two of the best standard outfits, though neither has online systems in English.